drcouzelis/gbgo/README.md

 # gbgo
-Programming for the Nintendo Game Boy
+Programming examples for the Game Boy, modified from other examples online.